ekoostik/FilmQueryProject/README.md

 On this project I learned a lot about interacting with a database using Java.
 A lot of the Java code was review, such as implementation of the interface, method calling, and encapsulation.
 However the syntax involving Drivers, Prepared Statements and SQL was all new.
-I really enjoy SQL and honing the Query statement. \n I struggled with the exception aspect of the homework.
+I really enjoy SQL and honing the Query statement.
+I struggled with the exception aspect of the homework.
 I still need quite a bit of review and study time with exceptions.